 Show Me the Money

 You’ll also have to consider the price of purchasing land before you even start on the house.
 After that, there will be construction costs, taxes, and other similar costs.
-If you are choosing to finance your house construction, know that getting a mortgage for building a home is a bit different than for a home that already exists.
+If you choose to finance your house construction, know that getting a mortgage for building a home is a bit different from a home that already exists.
 You may need construction line credit to pay for the actual construction before getting a mortgage for the actual home.

 It can be a whirlwind, so make sure you’re financially and mentally ready.